Missing aristocrat’s father calls for inquiry into cult where she was ‘brainwashed’

 “These experiences appear to have been a trigger in so much of what has happened to harm Constance in recent years, setting up a pattern of behaviour exposing her to easy manipulation.”

-Ms Marten, 35, who was raised in Crichel House, a 17th century Georgian mansion, has been travelling around the UK with Gordon by taxi since their car was found burning on the M61 in Bolton, Greater Manchester five weeks ago.
-Most of their possessions were destroyed when the vehicle caught fire but they have a substantial amount of cash, allowing them to live off-grid, police said.
+Ms Marten, 35, who was raised in Crichel House, a 17th-century Georgian mansion, has been travelling around the UK with Gordon by taxi since their car was found burning on the M61 in Bolton, Greater Manchester, five weeks ago.
+Most of their possessions were destroyed when the vehicle caught fire, but they have a substantial amount of cash, allowing them to live off-grid, police said.

 They are now thought to be staying in a tent in Sussex.
-Police fear for the safety of their baby, who is thought not to have had medical treatment since its birth at the start of January.
+Police fear for the safety of their baby, which is thought not to have had medical treatment since its birth at the start of January.

 Mr Marten thanked the police for their work so far, adding: “I cannot begin to comprehend the trauma to which Constance and others have been subjected.
 My heart goes out to her and them.
 I am grateful to the police for their continued efforts to locate Constance and her baby, and for following all avenues of inquiry.”

-Gordon was jailed in the late 1980s in Florida, US, after raping and assaulting a woman when he was 14.
+Gordon was jailed in the late 1980s in Florida for raping and assaulting a woman when he was 14.
 After serving a 20-year sentence he was deported back to the UK in 2010.

 “The only urgency is to know she and the baby are safe.
-I have been so touched by the hundreds of messages of support and want to thank everyone for their great kindness.”
+I have been so touched by the hundreds of messages of support, and want to thank everyone for their great kindness.”

 Join our commenting forum